harshavarthini-m-28/CareerCampusAI/README.md

 ---

-# ⭐ Support
+Support

 If you found this project useful,

-please consider giving it a ⭐ on GitHub.
+please consider giving it a on GitHub.

 It motivates further development and improvements.

----

-## Thank You